CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 Another example: Gervais%.  opening your third eye and driving your close personal friend Niko Bellic to the nearest in sub-60.
 Probably.

 Take it one step further than that, even - forget subversive play, let's talk straight up glitches.
-Every gamedev knows that.
+Games are held together with sticky tape, JIRA tickets, and dreams.
 Is committing unsafe code really a radical act of systems design?
 Fuck it, sure, that's what I'll be telling my boss in my next performance review.

 ## Closing Notes

 Right, that' s

-- <strong>Changing the rules of a game midway is inherently very funny.</strong>
+- <strong>Changing the rules of a game midway is, inherently. *very funny*.</strong>
 - <strong>The player's experience of systems doesn't begin or end with what </strong>

 ## Selected Bibliography